NaotoGon/furima_28352/README.md

 | during | integer | null: false |

 ### Association
-- has_one :ship_addresses, orders
+- has_one :ship_addresse, order
-- belongs_to :users
+- belongs_to :user

 ## ship_addresses テーブル